flydog-sdr/docs/docs/en/README.md

 footer: Licensed under CC-BY-SA 4.0 | Copyleft 2020 FlyDog SDR Project
 ---

-## **IMPORTANT TIPS FOR OVERSEAS BUYERS**
+## IMPORTANT TIPS FOR OVERSEAS BUYERS

-We've recently learned of cases where users have purchased FlyDog SDRs from Aliexpress through a reseller and received RaspSDRs instead.
+We've recently learned of cases where users have **purchased FlyDog SDRs from AliExpress through a reseller, but received RaspSDRs instead**.

 However, we don't have the authority to interfere with resellers, **so please make sure you've made agreement with them (and keep evidence) before you buy a FlyDog SDR**, which is to prevent you from being deceived and causing unnecessary damage.